 Members have access to all KSC sailboats.
 Memberships extend to a member’s immediate family, and as KSC encourages families to sail, family members receive a discount on Basic Keelboat classes.
-An adult family member certified for use of the boats must be present on each reservation.
+Family members must be qualified in order to use KSC’s boats without the member.

 Safety is always the priority.
 Kirkland Sailing Club reserves the right to take any action necessary in deference of safety considerations.
 Examples include changing specific boat reservations due to equipment or member special needs to cancelling reservations if observed/forecasted weather conditions are beyond the certification, skill or experience level of the member.

 Following are the general hours of operation, which may change with the season.
 Announcements will be made in advance of any changes.
 The early morning and late afternoons are generally spent getting boats ready and putting them away for the night, and we will take reservations if available during those times.
 While reservations are taken 7 days a week, specific locations may ‘close’ during the week to give employees their “weekend”.
 If a location closes for the day, “After-hours” rules apply.

 · Boat reservation hours: 24 hours online, up to 7 days in advance.